Michael Vignone

 Question #2: What has been the best part of your time in the Penn State College of Agricultural Sciences?

-I feel the best part of being in the College of Ag Sciences is how passionate everyone in the college is.
-Whether it is a professor or someone you meet for the first time in class, after 5 minutes you will always be amazed.
-It can be research, extra-curriculars, or just their background, but there is always a sense that people are here because they want to be here, not just to get a piece of paper.
+I feel the best part of being in the College of Agricultural Sciences is the immense passion that we have for our work.
+Whether it is a professor or someone you meet for the first time, after 5 minutes, you will always be amazed.
+From research to extracurriculars or their life stories, there is always a sense that people are here for more than just a diploma or a paycheck; it is because they are doing what they love to do.

 Question #3: What do you wish you would have known as a new student at Penn State?

 When I first started, I was worried that I would feel lost at such a large school.
-However, the more clubs you join and the more events you go to, the smaller everything begins to feel.
-Then, after just a few weeks you realize that Penn State isn't so big after all.
+However, I realized the more clubs I participated in and the more events I went to, the smaller everything began to feel.
+Although it was hard putting myself out there as a first-year student, it helped me recognize I was right where I was supposed to be.